-1. During his/her study the student has the right to inspect written assessments.

-- 2. Written reports of projects, theses and assignments made within the scope of the study programme, will be kept for a period of at least seven years after date of origin.
+- 1. During their study the student has the right to inspect written assessments. - 2.
+Written reports of projects, theses and assignments made within the scope of the study programme, will be kept for a period of at least seven years after date of origin.
 This also applies to assessments thereof. - 3.
 Material referred to under paragraph 2 can be used by the study programme for PR purposes or within the scope of education or accreditation.